Yale-BIM/f21-assignments/assignment-5/README.md

     <img src="docs/roc.png" alt="ROC curve"/>

-    The curve shows the performance of the model based on the False Positive Rate (FPR) and the True Positive Rate (TPR), which are defined as:
+    The curve shows the performance of the model based on the True Positive Rate (TPR) and False Positive Rate (FPR), which are defined as:

     - **TPR:** The number of correct face predictions over the total number of positive (face) examples in the input data.